nuagex/nuagex-labs/0830-VNS-Monitoring-Generic/README.md

 * Bootstrapping NSG-Vs
 * SD-WAN Portal

-Once automatically deployed and configured the lab will confirm to the following diagram:
+Once automatically deployed and configured the lab will conform to the following diagram:
 ![lab](./images/image.png)

 The Mountain View site and New York branch offices are equipped with the [Branch-PC image](https://nuagenetworks.zendesk.com/hc/en-us/articles/360010244033) which allows to generate and analyze traffic as well as run some real-world applications.

 # Use cases